rusili/AC-Android/lessons/generics/Bullet-readme.md

 # Code With Me - Abstracting over the string type

 1. Let's take a closer look at [ArrayList](https://docs.oracle.com/javase/8/docs/api/java/util/ArrayList.html)
-2. Create a `SmartList` that is similar to `StringList` but using type parameters
+2. Create a `SmartList` that is similar to `StringList` but using type parameters.
+    - The only special thing about is just passing values during instantiation
 3. Update the methods in `StringList` to be type-blind

 Here is an interface that describes `SmartList`